CS4641-Group-96/fantasy-football/index.md

 1. Data collection and processing

 We downloaded quarterback fantasy statistics from 2019, 2020, 2021, 2022, and 2022 in the form of csv from "https://www.4for4.com/nfl-player-stat-explorer".
-Each csv file looks like the following:
+Here is a snippet of the format and data of each csv file:

 After downloading the data in the form of multiple csv files, we loaded the data into our machine learning environment and into separate Pandas dataframes.
 These 5 separate data frames are then concatenated into a single data frame for processing:

+Here is a snippet of the semi-processed data and its column names:

 Then, we transformed categorical features using OneHotEncoder, converting categorical variables into a more efficient format that could be provided to ML algorithms to do a better job in prediction.
 We also used ColumnTransformation to preprocess different subsets of features, and that left numeric features "untransformed" and ensured only the relevent features are included in the model training process.
 In addition, we used scaling and normalization for our SVR algorithm to improve SVR performance:

 3. Split data set into training and testing data (80/20 split)